 You can expect to pay between $1 (or less) to $10+ per lead.
 Of course, these costs vary by topic, search terms, and competition in your market space.

 To keep costs low, try using Facebook Ads.
 A few reasons why include:

 - Automatic optimization of ads and ad budget

 On average, you can expect to pay around USD $0.27 per click on a Facebook ad.
 You can determine your budget and test with as little or as much money as you can.

 Also, if you use the Facebook Pixel, you can also set up:

-Remarketing is when someone comes to your sales page, but doesn’t buy, then you can send a paid advertisement on Facebook that will target them until they buy.
+Remarketing is when someone comes to your sales page, but doesn’t buy, then you can send a paid advertisement on Facebook from your Facebook marketing company that will target them until they buy.

 Targeting is simply a way of picking a detailed audience that looks like people who would buy from you.

-Combined, you can create a powerful marketing strategy for your online course that is not only cost effective but also give you a higher return on investment.
+Combined, you can create a powerful marketing strategy for your online course that is not only cost effective but also gives you a higher return on investment.